Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Your support material must include your short story or essay in its entirety.

-Your support material should also provide evidence that your short story or essay has been published, or has been accepted for publication, within the 12 months prior to the Award closing date.
-This could include a letter from the publisher.
+Your support material must provide evidence that your short story or essay has been published, or has been accepted for publication, within the 12 months prior to the Award closing date.
+This could include a letter from the publisher or the publishing contract.

-Our preferred method of receiving support material is via URLs (weblinks).
+Please provide support material via URLs (weblinks) or as an uploaded PDF.
 URLs should be direct links to the material you wish to present.

 To find out more about support material please contact Artists Services.